bartmichu/node-urbackup-server-api/README.md

 ### urbackupServer.removeClient(params) ⇒ <code>Promise.&lt;boolean&gt;</code>
 Marks the client for removal.
 Actual removal occurs during the cleanup time window.
 Until then, this operation can be reversed with the `cancelRemoveClient` method.
-The use of client ID is preferred over client name for repeated method calls.
 **WARNING:** Removing clients will also delete all their backups stored on the UrBackup server.

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)